Trademark Productions Master Terms & Conditions of Services

 Non-Solicitation of Staff

-During the term of any agreement with TM and for two years following the consummation or termination thereof, Client, their affiliates, agents under their control, owners and employees will not, without TM’s express written approval, hire, solicit, engage or attempt to solicit, hire or engage directly or indirectly, any individual either employed or contracted by TM or any former employee or contractor who remains subject to the terms of the Non-Disclosure, Confidentiality and Non-Compete Agreement with TM.
+During the term of any agreement with PA and for two years following the consummation or termination thereof, Client, their affiliates, agents under their control, owners and employees will not, without PA’s express written approval, hire, solicit, engage or attempt to solicit, hire or engage directly or indirectly, any individual either employed or contracted by PA or any former employee or contractor who remains subject to the terms of the Non-Disclosure, Confidentiality and Non-Compete Agreement with PA.
 This includes contacting and or contracting the individual to utilize the services of the former employee or contractor.
-Because the actual damages that TM would sustain in the event that the client actually hires or successfully solicits a current or former TM employee or contractor, or make attempts to solicit, hire or engage directly or indirectly, the employee(s) or contractor(s) or another third party would be difficult to ascertain, the parties agree in good faith that the client will pay TM, as liquidated damages, a sum equal to the annualized compensation over the immediately preceding twenty-four (24) months, plus twenty-five percent of the annualized compensation of that employee(s) or contractor(s) at the time of breach or conclusion of employment for former employee(s) or contractor(s).
+Because the actual damages that PA would sustain in the event that the client actually hires or successfully solicits a current or former PA employee or contractor, or make attempts to solicit, hire or engage directly or indirectly, the employee(s) or contractor(s) or another third party would be difficult to ascertain, the parties agree in good faith that the client will pay PA, as liquidated damages, a sum equal to the annualized compensation over the immediately preceding twenty-four (24) months, plus twenty-five percent of the annualized compensation of that employee(s) or contractor(s) at the time of breach or conclusion of employment for former employee(s) or contractor(s).
 The parties involved acknowledge and agree that this is a good faith attempt to estimate the actual damages that will be sustained in the event of a breach and is not an attempt to impose any penalty.
-This shall not limit the right for TM to seek an injunction or other equitable relief or to seek additional monetary damages by TM in excess of the agreed-upon liquidated damages stated.
+This shall not limit the right for PA to seek an injunction or other equitable relief or to seek additional monetary damages by PA in excess of the agreed-upon liquidated damages stated.

 Suspension & Termination

 Client’s failure to pay for services on or before the payment due date may result in suspension or termination of said services or agreement without notice.
-This means that TM, without liability, may hold the delivery of production materials and software code, and other data, and may suspend the performance of any and all services to Client pending payment of all charges that are outstanding.
-All unpaid balances are subject to a 7% per annum finance charge, or the highest rate allowable under the law, whichever is less.
-Services may be reinstated after the Client has made payments in full along with reinstatement fees to restore service in the sole discretion of TM.
+This means that PA, without liability, may hold the delivery of production materials and software code, and other data, and may suspend the performance of any and all services to Client pending payment of all charges that are outstanding.
+All unpaid balances are subject to a 5% per month finance charge on any late overdue balance, or the highest rate allowable under the law, whichever is less.
+Services may be reinstated after the Client has made payments in full along with reinstatement fees to restore service in the sole discretion of PA.

-In the event that Client requests that TM temporarily refrain from working on a project, or if Client delays the schedule of work for any reason, (“Stop Work”), and such Stop Work, individually or collectively, lasts for a period of at least thirty (30) days, Customer will pay TM a fee of Five Hundred Dollars ($500) as a condition of restarting any work.
-The stall date will be considered the 30th day following the last day work was performed by TM.
-Any restart of the project will be at the sole discretion of TM.
+In the event that Client requests that PA temporarily refrain from working on a project, or if Client delays the schedule of work for any reason, (“Stop Work”), and such Stop Work, individually or collectively, lasts for a period of at least thirty (30) days, Customer will pay PA a fee of Five Hundred Dollars ($500) as a condition of restarting any work.
+The stall date will be considered the 30th day following the last day work was performed by PA.
+Any restart of the project will be at the sole discretion of PA.
 All unpaid balances, including any time for work performed that has not been billed to you, are due immediately.
-“Stalled” and “paused” refer to any instance where TM is awaiting the Client’s input, approval, submission of information or documentation, or anything else that prevents TM from completing the work.
+“Stalled” and “paused” refer to any instance where PA is awaiting the Client’s input, approval, submission of information or documentation, or anything else that prevents PA from completing the work.
 Any time frames or estimates that we give are contingent upon your full cooperation.
 During development there is a certain amount of feedback required in order to progress to subsequent phases and any delay in providing requested feedback will be considered “stalled” or “paused” by you.

-After 90 days of the project being “stalled” or “paused”, the project is considered “canceled”.
+After 90 days of the project being “stalled” or “paused,” the project is considered “canceled.”
 If the project is canceled by the Client, the project will be removed from our systems, and you will be charged a project “kill fee” of 10% of the project’s value or $500.00, whichever is greater.
 The “kill fee” will be due immediately and be in addition to any sums previously paid by the client so long as it does not exceed the overall price of the agreement.
-Any restarting, rescheduling or reconsideration of the project will be at the sole discretion of TM.
+Any restarting, rescheduling or reconsideration of the project will be at the sole discretion of PA.

 Ownership of Domain Names and Web Hosting

 If we obtain any domain name registrations for you we will supply your account credentials that we purchased when you reimburse us for any expenses that we have incurred related to obtaining the domain name.
-TM reserves ownership of the domain name and website until such time as your financial obligations with TM are paid in full under the terms of the entire Project.
+PA reserves ownership of the domain name and website until such time as your financial obligations with PA are paid in full under the terms of the entire Project.

 Privacy, CyberSecurity, GDPR

-TM respects the privacy of its clients.
-TM will not monitor, edit or disclose any personal information about your accounts, including hosted content, without your prior consent, unless TM has a good faith belief that such action is necessary to (a) comply with legal process or other legal requirements of any relevant authority; (b) protect and defend the rights or property of TM; (c) enforce the terms of this Agreement or these Terms and Conditions, or (d) protect the interests of users of TM’s services.
+PA respects the privacy of its clients.
+PA will not monitor, edit or disclose any personal information about your accounts, including hosted content, without your prior consent, unless PAhas a good faith belief that such action is necessary to (a) comply with legal process or other legal requirements of any relevant authority; (b) protect and defend the rights or property of PA; (c) enforce the terms of this Agreement or these Terms and Conditions, or (d) protect the interests of users of PA’s services.

-TM is not responsible for any losses or damages which may arise, in whole or in part, as a result of any cybercrime, third-party intrusion, malicious code, or any other losses or damages which may arise due to, in whole or in part, the intentional, negligent, or criminal acts or omissions of Client or any third party not under TM’s control.
-TM encourages Client to purchase and maintain a cybersecurity policy insuring Client against all such threats.
+PA is not responsible for any losses or damages which may arise, in whole or in part, as a result of any cybercrime, third-party intrusion, malicious code, or any other losses or damages which may arise due to, in whole or in part, the intentional, negligent, or criminal acts or omissions of Client or any third party not under PA’s control.
+PA encourages Client to purchase and maintain a cybersecurity policy insuring Client against all such threats.

 Severability & Enforcement